5afe/safe/process.md

   - Prototypes on Invision
   - Later stages on Zeplin
 - Software engineers :hammer_and_wrench: discuss technical details
-- Software engineers :hammer_and_wrench: estimate tickets
 - The entire team :bowling: thrives for clarifying open questions and thriving for adding details to requirements

+### Estimation :balance_scale:

+- Estimate implementation effort for features
+- Run by Software engineers :hammer_and_wrench:

 ### Sprint planning :bookmark_tabs: